stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 #.
 You have just added an OSD to or removed an OSD from the cluster.
 #.
 You have just modified your CRUSH map and your placement groups are migrating.
 #.
 There is inconsistent data in different replicas of a placement group.
 #.
-Ceph is scrubbing a placement group's replicas.
+Stone is scrubbing a placement group's replicas.
 #.
-Ceph doesn't have enough storage capacity to complete backfilling operations.
+Stone doesn't have enough storage capacity to complete backfilling operations.

-If one of the foregoing circumstances causes Ceph to echo ``HEALTH WARN``, don't panic.
+If one of the foregoing circumstances causes Stone to echo ``HEALTH WARN``, don't panic.
 In many cases, the cluster will recover on its own.
 In some cases, you may need to take action.
 An important aspect of monitoring placement groups is to ensure that when the cluster is up and running that all placement groups are ``active``, and preferably in the ``clean`` state.
 To see the status of all placement groups, execute::

-	ceph pg stat
+	stone pg stat

 The result should tell you the total number of placement groups (x), how many placement groups are in a particular state such as ``active+clean`` (y) and the